MylenaRoberta/medications-and-side-effects-networks/README.md

 ## Questions to Answer

-1. Which are the top five most and least important side effects according to degree, betweenness, and closeness centralities?
+1. Which are the top five most important side effects according to degree and betweenness centralities?

 2. How harmful are the most important side effects?
-And what about the least important ones?

 3. Into how many communities can the side effects be grouped?

 4. What is the severity distribution within each group of side effects?

-5. What is the distance between the most harmful group of side effects and the least harmful one?
+5. Is it possible to relate each side-effect community to one or more human body systems?